aplaceof/FlowScope/README.md

 On page 137,  the section of "ANALYSIS BY BUSINESS SEGMENT", you can see that the revenue of  "Risk & Business Analytics" segment is only 2,316 £m in 2019, and anti-money laundering only a part of it.
 See the detail at: https://www.relx.com/our-business/market-segments/risk-and-business-analytics.

 ####  business analysis of anti-money laundering in  China
-&nbsp;&nbsp; If you are a Chinese, you could browse the flowing websites, which are more relevant:
+&nbsp;&nbsp; If you are a Chinese people, you could browse the flowing websites, which are more relevant:

 &nbsp;&nbsp; anti-money laundering report in 2017: https://cj.sina.com.cn/articles/view/6359922816/17b14b880019005tfl